Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 Regarding the team, based on this technical proposal, the team should be able to:

   - Work in a **full-stack** style.
 At the begining it will be a small team, so the team members should be able to understand and work in all application layers
   - Follow **BizDevSecOps** (business, delevopment, security and Operations) philosophy.
-The team should be responsible about all the project life-cicyle, and also works in an autonomous way.
+Accountable for the product life-cicyle, and be able to work autonomously.
   - Have an **agile** mindset.
 Inspect and adapt!!

 > **You Build It, You Run it!**